zveda/cash-rip/README.md

 This plugin is licensed under the MIT open source license.

-## Write The Developer ##

-If you wish to contace me -- my email address is:

-  zveda "at" protonmail "dot" com

 ## About Electron Cash Plugins ##

 Electron Cash plugins have almost complete control over any wallets that are open.